Spend a semester with us

-The Office of Study Abroad welcomes students from LIM College's partner schools abroad to study in New York for a semester and experience everything LIM has to offer.
-The Office provides information and services to incoming exchange students throughout the application, acceptance, and pre-arrival process; it also supports exchange students throughout their time in New York and provides guidance regarding J-1 student status and immigration regulations.
+Each year, LIM hosts exchange students from our partner institutions around the world.
+We provide information and services to incoming exchange students throughout their application, acceptance, and pre-arrival process.
+We also support exchange students throughout their time in New York and offer guidance on J-1 student status and immigration regulations.

 - Check with your home university to confirm that there is an active student exchange agreement between your institution and LIM College.

 - Complete the application/nomination/placement process that your home institution has in place for students interested in participating in an exchange.

 - Once accepted to the program, your home institution will nominate you to study at LIM College.

 - Complete the LIM College Exchange Application and DS-2019 Application.
 Submit these completed applications and supporting documents to your home school advisor/coordinator to be submitted to the LIM College Study Abroad Coordinator on your behalf.
 More detailed information can be found on each of the application forms, but note that the supporting documents will include:

 - A clear, legible copy of the biographic page of your passport

 - A copy of your academic transcript/record from your home university

 - Proof of proficiency in English (for non-native English speakers only)